 Eighth grade promotion is held at the end of each year.
-Parent committees are established to put on a promotion celebration.
-The celebration is held immediately following the ceremony.
-Bear River Middle School has established standards in order for a student to participate in the eighth grade promotion ceremonies and associated activities.
+Bear River Middle School has established standards in order for a student to participate in the eighth-grade promotion ceremonies.
 Standards have been established by a parent/student/teacher/administrator committee and approved by the Board of Trustees.
 Students must achieve a minimum of a 2.0 cumulative GPA or better during their 8th grade year.
-Students may not be enrolled in an alternative educational program at the time of promotion; they must be fully integrated into Bear River by May 30.
-Students must maintain a school attendance rate of 90% or 162/180 days or better from the time they enroll during their 8th grade year.
 Students must maintain 80 merits during the school year.
+Merits may be made up to meet the requirement for 8th grade promotion.